hash-im-table/portfolio/README.md

 # What is this portfolio?
-This WIP portfolio is a place for me to showcase my experiments with Unity, Unreal and Blender.
+This WIP portfolio is a place for me to showcase my Game Development experiments in Unity, Unreal and Blender.
 The portfolio, is very much a WIP and will be updated regularly!

-## Unity Engine Experiments
+## My Unity Experiments

 ### Building my own collision detection system.

-Over the years one of the issues I have had with

-Pre-built engines are great for 3D games, there inbuilt physics systems are often well optimized for player & enemy behaviour.
-However, for 2D games, fewer engines ofter the expected control and player behaviour becomes unpredictable.
-The Unity physics system, for example, is designed to replicate real world physics, which is not what you want for, say, a 2D platformer.
-Another issue this creates for 2D games is ‘float-y’ in-game gravity.
+The Unity engine is great for 3D games, the inbuilt Rigidbody physics system is well optimized for 3D player & enemy behaviour.
+However, for 2D games, the RigidBody2D system creates more sporatic and unpredicatable behaviour.
+The Unity physics system is designed to replicate real world physics, which is not what you want for, say, a 2D platformer.
+Another issue that I have had to constantly fight against when using the RigidBody2D is the is the ‘float-y’ in-game gravity.

 To work around this I have been experimenting with building me own collision detection and raycasting system.
 Below is an example of my implementation: